photon1503/az-native/demos/08-dapr/01-dapr-intro/readme.md

     }
     ```

-- To increment the counter execute the following code using [Rest Client for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)
+- To increment the counter you can use the pre-configured REST calls in [test-backend.http](./food-dapr-backend/test-backend.http) which is using the [Rest Client for Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

-    ```http
+    ```bash
     @baseUrl = http://localhost:5000
     ### Get the count and icrement it by 1
     GET {{baseUrl}}/count/getcount HTTP/1.1